SudoCasey/Web_Crawler/README.md

 - If a sitemap is found, it uses the URLs listed there
 - If no sitemap is found, it recursively discovers and crawls links within the same domain
 - Screenshots are saved in the `public/screenshots` directory
+- Accessibility testing is performed using axe-core
 - Results are displayed in real-time on the frontend
+- Advanced settings allow fine-tuning of crawling behavior and performance